Execution by elephant: Southeast Asia

-Elephants were used for execution in Burma, the Malay Peninsula, and Brunei in the pre-modern period as well as in the kingdom of Champa.
+Elephants were used for execution in Burma (now Myanmar), the Malay Peninsula, and Brunei in the pre-modern period as well as in the kingdom of Champa.
 In Siam, elephants were trained to throw the condemned into the air before trampling them to death.
 There exists an account in the 1560s of men being trampled to death by elephants in Ayutthaya due to their unruly behaviour.

+The use of elephants for execution was reported in Aceh by a French merchant, François Martin.
+Under the rule of Sultan Alauddin Ri'ayat Syah Sayyid al-Mukammal (r.
+1589–1604), an adulterous couple was thrown to the elephant and stomped to death.
+This custom also existed in Aceh, a mercenary in 1648 noted in his account that the Queen of Aceh Taj ul-Alam placed sentenced on a Dutch ambassador to die by elephant execution as he demanded to see the Queen's face, which was against the rule of the land; it was common for the elephant to throw the criminal in the air, land him on its trunks and shake him until he is dead.

-Alexander Hamilton provides the following account from Siam:
+Alexander Hamilton provides the following account from late 17th/early 18th century Siam:

 For Treason and Murder, the Elephant is the Executioner.
 The condemned Person is made fast to a Stake driven into the Ground for the Purpose, and the Elephant is brought to view him, and goes twice or thrice round him, and when the Elephant's Keeper speaks to the monstrous Executioner, he twines his Trunk round the Person and Stake, and pulling the Stake from the Ground with great Violence, tosses the Man and the Stake into the Air, and in coming down, receives him on his Teeth, and making him off again, puts one of his fore Feet on the Carcase, and squeezes it flat.

 The journal of John Crawfurd records another method of execution by elephant in the kingdom of Cochinchina (modern south Vietnam), where he served as a British envoy in 1821.
 Crawfurd recalls an event where "the criminal is tied to a stake, and [Excellency's favourite] elephant runs down upon him and crushes him to death."

-The use of elephants for execution was reported in Aceh by a French merchant, François Martin.
-Under the rule of Sultan Alauddin Ri'ayat Syah Sayyid al-Mukammal, an adulterous couple was thrown to the elephant and stomped to death.